 Storage and Serving Suggestions

 Store in a jar or other airtight container, such as a canning jar for long-term storage.
 Refrigerate and use within 3-4 weeks for the best flavor once you've opened it.
-You'll probably use up the whole thing before then though!
+You'll probably use up the whole thing before then, though!

-- Spread on toast, muffins, or scones
+- Spread on toast, muffins, yogurt or scones.

 - Sandwich filling: Use jam or jelly on your favorite sandwich as you would.
 Spread raspberry jam between slices of pound cake to make an easy dessert!